craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Vannis
 	D. Moore

 13. The Council of Mages is or was a powerful force of tempered control for the surface of Alaturmen.
-Which of the following people are NOT members of the Council of Mages
+Which of the following people are (or were) NOT members of the Council of Mages
 	A. Alergra Barrowinch
 	B. Nicolas Talaveem
 	C. Qiell Tilemundon
 	D. Jorrin Bearscarred

 14.
 	A.
 	B.
 	C.